Dot-H/mydbg/README.md

             $s      null terminated string

-    backtrace
-            [PID]   Print the call stack from the current addr

     list    [N] [ADDR]
                     List N lines starting from the current one or the addr given in argument.
 N is by default set to 10 and must be an unsigned integer.
-Note that to give an address, N must be given too.
+Note that to give an address, N must be given too

-    step_line       Continue the execution of the tracee until the next line or subcall.

-    next_line       Continue the execution of the tracee until the next line without stopping on the subcalls.

     disas   [N] [ADDR] [PID]
                     Disas N instructions starting from the current addr or the one given in argument.
 N is by default set to 10 and must be an unsigned integer.
-Note that to give an address, N must be given too.
+Note that to give an address, N must be given too

 Return values
 -------------